chef/chef/README.md

 ## Installing From Git for Developers

-**NOTE:** As a Chef user, please download the omnibus package of [Chef](https://downloads.chef.io/chef) or [Chef-DK](https://downloads.chef.io/chef)
+**NOTE:** As a Chef user, please download the [Chef](https://downloads.chef.io/chef) or [Chef-DK](https://downloads.chef.io/chef) packages, which provide Ruby and other necessary libraries for running Chef.

-We do not recommend installing from gems, or building from source.
+We do not recommend end users install Chef from gems or build from source.
 The following instructions apply only to those doing software development on Chef.

 ### Prerequisites